Faith Ringgold: Artwork

-Faith Ringgold's artistic practice is extremely varied – from painting to quilts, from sculptures and performance art to children's books.
+Ringgold's artistic practice was extremely varied—from painting to quilts, from sculptures and performance art to children's books.
 As an educator, she taught in both the New York City Public school system and at college level.
 In 1973, she quit teaching public school to devote herself to creating art full-time.

-In 1995 she was approached by ACA Galleries for exclusive representation and is represented by them to this day.
+In 1995, she was approached by ACA Galleries for exclusive representation and was represented by them for the rest of her life.

 Painting

 Ringgold began her painting career in the 1950s after receiving her degree.
 Her early work is composed with flat figures and shapes.
 She was inspired by the writings of James Baldwin and Amiri Baraka, African art, Impressionism, and Cubism to create the works she made in the 1960s.
 Though she received a great deal of attention with these images, many of her early paintings focused on the underlying racism in everyday activities; which made sales difficult, and disquieted galleries and collectors.
-These works were also politically based and reflected her experiences growing up during the Harlem Renaissance – themes which matured during the Civil Rights Movement and Women's movement.
+These works were also politically based and reflected her experiences growing up during the Harlem Renaissance—themes which matured during the Civil Rights Movement and Women's movement.